MiguelAguilera/miguelaguilera.github.io/pages/Ising-model-tutorials.md

 #### Botlzmann machines

 Some tutorials :
-* An [introduction to Boltmzann machines ](https://www.cs.toronto.edu/~hinton/csc321/readings/boltz321.pdf) by Geoffrey Hinton (University of Toronto and Google Brain).
+* An [introduction to Boltmzann machines ](https://www.cs.toronto.edu/~hinton/csc321/readings/boltz321.pdf) by Geoffrey Hinton.
 * Some video lectures from this old [course on neural networks](https://www.cs.toronto.edu/~hinton/coursera_lectures.html) (from video 11a onwards) also by Geoffrey Hinton.

 #### Ising models